 Short men often want to appear taller, particularly if he is on the larger side.
 Petite men who are short and thin often seek balance and build, of which height is an important factor.
 Much like the discussion for taller men the in the section above, dressing to a shorter body type depends a bit on the rest of your overall body shape.
 A man who is short and thin has a different goal than a man who is short and wide.
 Therefore, each needs to take a different fashion strategy.

-Short and Wide
+Short and Wide Body Types

 If you are short, you stand at a disadvantage when it comes to the perceived size of your stomach.
 A taller man can hide a little extra belly without drawing too much attention to it.
 The same extra weight on a shorter man looks a lot different.
 Your goal is to choose pieces that elongate your form and create the illusion of height, which naturally balances your width.

-Short and Petite
+Short and Petite Body Types

 A short and petite man has the challenge of elongating his form as well.
 But if this is done without balance in mind, he can end up looking like a gangly teenager.
-Balance and proportion are key for a petite man, as well as a good relationship with a tailor.
+Balance and proportion are key for a petite body type, as well as a good relationship with a tailor.
 If you want to avoid shopping in the boy’s department, the tailor will help you adjust off the rack sizing to your frame.

 A solid colored suit without any visible breaks between shirt and pant will flatter a man with a shorter, slimmer profile!
 Courtesy of www.themodestman.com

-Dressing A Shorter Body
+Dressing A Shorter Body Type

-Shorter men need to select pieces that elongate them.
+Shorter men need to select pieces that elongate their bodies.
 One way to do this is with vertically oriented patterns like pinstripe or herringbone, although solid colors are also flattering for short men.
 If you are short and wide, skip the solid colors and opt for light patterns in a monochromatic palette.
 Monochromatic gives you the same effect as solid color without emphasizing width.
 If you opt for monochromatic, keep the darkest tones in the bottom half of your ensemble and bring the lighter tones up.